IbnouT/free-genai-bootcamp-2025/listening-comp/docs/session_context.md

 - Simplified transcript fetching to directly request French language
 - Enhanced UI with custom CSS and better component organization
 - Using GPT-3.5-turbo for learning content generation
 - Structured JSON format for Q&A content
+- Using yt-dlp instead of youtube-dl for more reliable audio downloads
+- Implementing minimum entries requirement for sequence extraction to ensure meaningful content